Select Page

 The Cold War in Europe

-After World War II, Europe was divided into two spheres of influence: the democratic Western Europe and the communist Eastern Europe led by the Soviet Union.
-This division led to a series of tensions and conflicts between the two sides, where each sought to spread its own ideology and gain dominance.
-The key events during this period include the formation of NATO and the Warsaw Pact, the Cuban Missile Crisis, and the arms race.
+After World War II, Europe was divided into two spheres of influence: it was between the democratic western European Countries and the communism eastern European countries headed by the Soviet Union.
+Thus, this division evoked a number of tensions and conflicts between the two sides that aimed at influencing the population and at gaining precedence.
+These are the main events of this period: NATO and Warsaw Pact, Cuban Missile Crisis, and the Arms Race.

 Conclusion